jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Morden to Temple
 ---------------------
+* Northern (City) changing to Northern (West End) at UKN changing to District at CHX in 33-37m at 27tph
-* Northern (City) changing to BAL-VIC at BAL changing to District at VIC in 43-47m at 12tph
+* Northern (City) changing to BAL-VIC at BAL changing to District at VIC in 43-47m at 12tph (+10m)

 From Morden to Farringdon
 -------------------------